 Myth: I can have my doctor fill out an Advanced Directive for me.

-FACT: No health care provider or its agent can sign any instrument containing advance health care directives on behalf of a patient if the provider or agent provides health care services to the patient.
+FACT: No health care provider or health care representative can create or sign an advance directives on behalf of a patient if the provider or agent provides health care services to the patient.
 And a patient's attending physician, other health care provider or any owner, operator or employee of a health care provider where the patient is receiving care cannot be appointed as the patient's health care agent, unless related to the patient by blood, marriage or adoption.